 Jian Zhang was featured in a report titled “Negotiating Effective Contracts & Dealing with Disputes: Advice from Outside Counsel“, published by IR Global.
-This report is collaborated by IR Global members and the Association of Corporate Counsel (ACC).
+This report features contributions from several IR Global members and was distributed in the Association of Corporate Counsel (ACC) newsletter to their members.

 Jian Zhang features as one of the Chinese outside counsels in this report to offer jurisdiction-specific perspectives on contract negotiation and dispute resolution.
 The following excerpts from Jian’s answers to the questions in connection with China jurisdictions in this guide:

 What is your best practice approach when advising General Counsel, to ensure dispute resolution clauses are to their real advantage and do not obstruct enforcement proceedings?

 First, ensure the agreement is being signed by the real party in interest.
 Dispute resolution clauses are of little use if the counterparty is a paper company without assets.
 Piercing the corporate veil is extremely difficult in China, therefore it is critical to ensure that the entity has sufficient assets that can be attached or liquidated after prevailing in a dispute.
 Do not rely on statements from the counterparty, verify everything independently.
 For example, if the counterparty is a manufacturer that claims to own their production facility, ask for documents evidencing ownership, verify them against official records, and make sure the same entity is signing the agreement in question.
 Be very suspicious if a counterparty suggests signing agreements with ‘SPVs’ or offshore entities.